-- The Romantic poet's hated the way Industrialization was changing the British landscape and often focused on the beauties of the English countryside that they thought was being threatened. - They also thought that the atmosphere in the cities and things like child labour were damaging the human spirit and wanted to return to the pre-industrial revolution rural ideal. - Blake, especially saw and portrayed the Industrial Revolution with very strong and dark images that showed how he felt that the machines were destroying both nature and man.
+- The Romantic poet's hated the way Industrialization was changing the British landscape and often focused on the beauties of the English countryside that they thought was being threatened - They also thought that the atmosphere in the cities and things like child labour were damaging the human spirit and wanted to return to the pre-industrial revolution rural ideal. - Blake, especially saw and portrayed the Industrial Revolution with very strong and dark images that showed how he felt that the machines were destroying both nature and man.

-The Tyger
+❖ The Tyger

-- A poem in Blake's great work of poetry: 'Songs of Innocence and Experience.' - It is called the 'most famous of his works'. - It is a classic of English poetry. - Many people have different ideas about what it is about. - Many see it as a large metaphor for the Industrial Revolution. - The imagery is of a Tiger that is powerful and terrible like the Industrial Revolution. - vger is an 18th Century spelling of the modern world tiger.
+- A poem in Blake's great work of poetry: "Songs of Innocence and Experience." - It is called the "most famous of his works". - It is a classic of English poetry. - Many people have different ideas about what it is about. - Many see it as a large metaphor for the industrial Revolution. - The imagery is of a Tiger that is powerful and terrible like the Industrial Revolution. - Tyger is an 18th Century spelling of the modern world tiger.

-The Tyger

-Tyge Tyger, burning bright, In the forests of the night; what immortal hand or eye, Could frame thy fearful symmetry?

-In what distant deeps or skies.
+The Tyger by William Blake Tyge Tyger, burning bright, In the forests of the night; what immortal hand or eye, Could frame thy fearful symmetry?
+This is Stanza In poetry, a stanza is a grouped set of lines within a poem In what distant deeps or skies.
 Burnt the fire of thine eyes?
 On what wings dare he aspire?
-What the hand, dare seize the fire?

-And what shoulder, & what art, Could twist the sinews of thy heart?
-And when thy heart began to beat, what dread hand? & what dread feet?
-What the hammer? what the chain, In what furnace was thy brain? what the anvil? what dread grasp, Dare its deadly terrors clasp!

-when the stars threw down their spears And waterd heaven with their tears: Did he smile his work to see?
+What the hand, dare seize the fire? thine = you And what shoulder, & what art, Could twist the sinews of thy heart?
+And when thy heart began to beat, what dread hand? & what dread feet? sinews = muscles What the hammer? what the chain,In what furnace was thy brain?what the anvil? what dread grasp,Dare its deadly terrors clasp! thy = you when the stars threw down their spears And waterd heaven with their tears: Did he smile his work to see?
 Did he who made the Lamb make thee?
 Tyger Tyger burning bright, In the forests of the night: what immortal hand or eye, Dare frame thy fearful symmetry?

-3rd Assignment

-- 1. The Romantic poets wanted a more:

-- a. rural life b. urban life c. modern life

-- 2. William Wordsworth lived in the:
+3rd Assignment 1.
+The Romantic poets wanted a more: a. rural life b. urban life c. modern life 2.
+William Wordsworth lived in the: a.

-- a.
 16th Century b.
-18th & 1gth Century c.
-20th Century

-- 3. The 'Lake District' is in:
+18th & 19th Century c.
+20th Century 3.
+The "Lake District" is in: a.

-- a.
 Scotland b.
 England c.
-Wales

-- 4. William Blake was also a great:

-- a. singer b. painter c. politician

-- 5. The Industrial Revolution in England led to more\\\\\ a. farms

-- b. factories c. shops
+Wales 4.
+William Blake was also a great: a. singer b. painter c. politician 5.
+The industrial Revolution in England led to more a. farms b. factories c. shops

-Lecture 7: